In-depth: PostHog vs LogRocket

 Product analytics

-While LogRocket offers some product analytics features, it isn’t primarily intended as an analytics platform and lacks many things product managers and engineers require.
-PostHog is a more capable product analytics platform, offering advanced features such as correlation analysis, custom formulas, and a flexible SQL query editor.
+While LogRocket offers some product analytics features, it isn’t primarily intended as a product analytics tool and lacks many things product managers and engineers require.
+PostHog is a more capable product analytics app, offering advanced features such as correlation analysis, custom formulas, and a flexible SQL query editor.

 Build custom insights and visualizations